 The coturnix quail, also known as Japanese quail were imported to North America in the late 1800’s from Asia and Europe.
 These quail have been domesticated and offer several sub categories best known as the British Range, Tuxedo, English White, Manchurian Golden and Pharaoh.

-I’m often asked, “What’s the purpose of raising quail?”
-This leads me to responding pretty simplistic, “eggs, meat and enjoyment!”
+I’m often asked, “What’s the purpose of raising quail?” the answer is simple, for the purpose of eggs, meat and enjoyment.

 The enjoyment factor arrived when I decided to raise quail on the ground.
 This allows the birds to rediscover their instincts like flying, hunting for bugs, and nesting on the ground.
 These birds we’re blessed with amazing instincts so why not let them live in a way they can be utilized?

 If you’re raising native breeds like the Bobwhite then I would include raise quail for release.

 Simplify the Process